LosicLab/starchip/README.md

 Usage:

 	/path/to/StarChimPo/fusions/fusions-from-star.pl output_seed Chimeric.junction.out

-This will output to the directory from which the script is from.
+		This will output to the directory from which the script is run.

 Softare Dependencies: